csc-training/geocomputing/routing.md

 ### Python networkx
 https://networkx.github.io/
-Taito: available in geoconda and geopython modules.
+Taito: available in python-geo and geopython modules.

 Pure Python routing library, which is simple and easy to use.
 * It can use any network data as input, from OSM or Shape file.
 The Shape file reader does not work with Digiroad data, but Henrikki Tenkanen has written own [importer for Digiroad](https://gist.github.com/HTenkanen/6ed582a97a83e9530bbdcca84bca8d0c).